 The ever-changing landscape is the only reality in the technology ecosystem.
-Every next-gen technology challenges existing technology, no matter how efficient and popular the existing technology is.
-Like ‘Brave’ browser, an open source Chromium-based browser is likely to take on global giant Google, which has about 2 billion users in terms of speed, secure browsing, and quick navigation.
-But still, the market of mobile apps is pretty much strong so Google Play store has nothing to fear right now.
+Every next-gen technology challenges existing technology, no matter how efficient and popular the existing technology is ‘Brave’ browser, an open-source Chromium-based browser is likely to take on global giant Google, which has about 2 billion users in terms of speed, secure browsing, and quick navigation.
+But still, the market of mobile apps is pretty much strong so the Google Play store has nothing to fear right now.
 Thus, mobile app development companies will have to work on the same ecosystem for now.

-Technically speaking, Brave browser is taking its inspiration from the ad blockers Ghostery and uBlock Origin, and rebuilt its algorithms and boost speed up to 69 times.
-The company has even claimed that they are reforming an online advertising system which companies have made invasive and unusable for users.
+Technically speaking, the Brave browser is taking its inspiration from the ad blockers Ghostery and uBlock Origin rebuilt its algorithms and boost speed up to 69 times.
+The company has even claimed that they are reforming an online advertising system that companies have made invasive and unusable for users.

 Initially, Brave was launched for iOS back in 2018, but now it is available for Android, macOS, Windows, and Linux, which is a big plus for mobile app development companies.

 “Brave” automatically blocks any third-party trackers.
-Additionally, it can block third-party cookies, block scripts and has secure HTTPS protocol everywhere whichever website you browse.
-Another feature which differs Brave from Chrome is that its servers allow you to customize privacy settings which is not the case with Chrome.
+Additionally, it can block third-party cookies, and block scripts and has secure HTTPS protocol everywhere whichever website you browse.
+Another feature that differentiates Brave from Chrome is that its servers allow you to customize privacy settings which is not the case with Chrome.
 It implies that servers don’t see or store your browsing data.

-Well, no one can be certain on the future of brave browser, but its promising features and user-friendly interface will surely give a tough time to established Google Chrome.
-Still, if you have some questions on Google Chrome stability and the applications of Brave browser, talk to our expert web team at Mobcoder.
+Well, no one can be certain about the future of the brave browsers, but its promising features and user-friendly interface will surely give a tough time establishing Google Chrome.
+Still, if you have some questions on Google Chrome stability and the applications of the Brave browser, talk to our expert web team at Mobcoder.